 Due to the severity of weapons charges and the fact that they can lead to actual criminal charges in the criminal justice system, it is important a lawyer is contacted as soon as possible.

-Additionally even an expulsion can have a huge impact as it may remain on a student’s transcript, and follow them if they try to go to another school.
+Additionally, even an expulsion can have a huge impact as it may remain on a student’s transcript, and follow them if they try to go to another school.
 This means they would have to explain why it is on their transcript and becomes a permanent scarlet letter on it.
-It can have a negative impact you for years and years.
+DC student weapon charges can have a negative impact on you for years to come.

 David Benowitz and his firm are the best strategic and compassionate teams you will work with.
 Mr. Benowitz and his team are diligent and proactive, which is further enhanced by David’s methodic and strategic approach to law.
 My case was a very complicated and emotionally charged case involving classified information, where I was facing three indictments, two carrying life sentences and one carrying 20 years.
 Mr. Benowitz utilized a network of lawyers coupled with his own strategy to navigate the case to success!
 I sincerely recommend David Benowitz quite literally with my life.